 Like the giant crystals of Naica in Mexico (see the 2007 Geology article by García-Ruiz and colleagues), the crystals of Pulpí are gypsum (calcium sulfate with two water molecules).
 García-Ruiz says, “To reveal their formation has been a very tough task because unlike in the case of Naica, where the hydrothermal system is still active, the large geode of Pulpí is a fossilized environment.”

-The team performed a study of the geology and geochemistry of the abandoned mine where the geode was found, including a detailed mapping of the underground mining works, which has been used to allow the tourist visits in the mine.
+The team performed a study of the geology and geochemistry of the abandoned mine where the geode was found, including a detailed mapping of the underground mining works, which has been used to allow tourist visits in the mine.

 Says García-Ruiz, “This is somewhat like the temperature cycles in crystal quality control in industrial processes.”
 A continuous supply of salt for the formation of the crystals was provided by the dissolution of anhydrite (the anhydrous form of calcium sulfate), the mechanism accounting for the formation of the large crystals of Naica.

 Because of their purity, the crystals forming the geode cannot be dated precisely.
 But indirect constraint can be done: “They grew for sure after the desiccation of the Mediterranean Sea that occurred 5.6 million years ago.
-They are most probably younger than two million years but older than 60.000 years because this is the age of the carbonate crust coating one of the large gypsum crystal,” says García-Ruiz.
+They are most probably younger than two million years but older than 60.000 years because this is the age of the carbonate crust coating one of the large gypsum crystals,” says García-Ruiz.

 Reference: “The origin of large gypsum crystals in the Geode of Pulpí (Almería, Spain)” by A. Canals, A.E.S.
 Van Driessche, F. Palero and J.M.
 García-Ruiz, 15 October 2019, Geology.